-The presence of nature is also a reminder that Zielona Góra (zhyeh-lo-na goo-rah) stands out as Poland’s only wine producer.
-It’s a tradition running all the way back to the 14th century, though the climate is less than ideal and viticulture was never a very profitable endeavour here.
-Though the output today is merely symbolic, the wine association is reflected in the city's attractions.
+The presence of nature is also a reminder that Zielona Góra (zhyeh-lo-na goo-rah) is one of only two Polish wine regions.
+It’s a tradition running all the way back to the 14th century, though the climate is less than ideal and winemaking was never a very profitable endeavour here; the association with viticulture is today largely symbolic.

 Like the majority of other towns in the region, Zielona Góra was founded by the Silesian Piasts.
-It was part of the Głogów Duchy, one of numerous regional principalities, before it passed to the Habsburgs in the 16th century and to Prussia two centuries later.
-Unlike many other Silesian towns, however, Zielona Góra came through WWII with minimal damage, so prewar architecture is well represented here.
+It was part of the Głogów Duchy, before passing to the Habsburgs in the 16th century and Prussia two centuries later.
+Unlike many other Silesian towns, however, Zielona Góra was relatively unscathed by WWII, meaning its prewar architecture has largely survived.